kiskong/node_plsql/README.md

 allowing you to develop PL/SQL web applications using the PL/SQL Web Toolkit (OWA) and Oracle Application Express (Apex), and serve the content using a Node.js HTTP Server (express).

+Please feel free to try and suggest any improvements.
+Your thoughts and ideas are most welcome.

 # Installation

 IMPORTANT: Make sure that you read the [installation guide](https://github.com/doberkofler/node_plsql/blob/master/INSTALL.md) before trying to install!